syoon2/COMP3811_data/README.md

 ## Using these files

+Let's using the "banking' example.
 This assumes the IP address of your database is 172.17.0.2

-### Create a new database
+### Create a new database named 'banking'

 ```
 peterc@comp3811:~/comp3811$ createdb -h 172.17.0.2 banking
 Password:
 ```

-### Connect to the database
+### Connect to the 'banking' database

 ```
 peterc@comp3811:~/comp3811$ psql -h 172.17.0.2 -d banking